The Paraprofessional Preparation for Extraordinary Teaching (PPET)

 - official college transcripts from all universities other than Old Dominion University.
 No grade reports will be accepted, and

-- copies of any licensure test scores or certificates, if available (e.g. Virginia Communication and Literacy Assessment (VCLA), Reading for Virginia Educators (RVE), Technology Standards for Instructional Personnel (TSIP), PRAXIS I, PRAXIS II).
-Test scores are not required for entry into CSEEP/PPET but will need to be added to student records if available.
+- copies of any licensure test scores or certificates, if available (e.g. Virginia Communication and Literacy Assessment (VCLA); Reading for Virginia Educators (RVE); Technology Standards for Instructional Personnel (TSIP); Praxis Core Academic Tests for Educators; and/or Praxis II).
+Test scores are not required for entry into CSEEP/PPET but will need to be included with application, if available.

 All application materials should be included the same envelope.